develephant/Eventable/README.md

 _A series of tubes for Lua tables._

 __Eventable__ lightly extends your tables to create a "network" of tables that can listen for, and send events.
 Works across modules too.
+It's basically a chat room for your tables and mods.

 ## Install